uiceds/syllabus/manuscript.md

 * Some supplemental textbooks which students may find useful are:
   * Python for Data Analysis: Data Wrangling with Pandas, NumPy, and IPython
   * Hands-On Machine Learning with Scikit-Learn & TensorFlow

+## Inclusive Statement

+The effectiveness of this course is dependent upon the creation of an encouraging and safe classroom environment.
+Exclusionary, offensive or harmful speech (such as racism, sexism, homophobia, transphobia, etc.) will not be tolerated and in some cases subject to University harassment procedures.
+We are all responsible for creating a positive and safe environment that allows all students equal respect and comfort.
+I expect each of you to help establish and maintain and environment where you and your peers can contribute without fear of ridicule or intolerant or offensive language.

+## Netiquette

+In any social interaction, certain rules of etiquette are expected and contribute to more enjoyable and productive communication.
+The following are tips for interacting online via e-mail or discussion board messages, adapted from guidelines originally compiled by Chuq Von Rospach and Gene Spafford (1995):

+* Remember that the person receiving your message is someone like you, deserving and appreciating courtesy and respect
+* Avoid typing whole sentences or phrases in Caps Lock
+* Be brief; succinct, thoughtful messages have the greatest effect
+* Your messages reflect on you personally; take time to make sure that you are proud of their form and content
+* Use descriptive subject headings in your e-mails
+* Think about your audience and the relevance of your messages
+* Be careful when you use humor and sarcasm; absent the voice inflections and body language that aid face-to-face communication, Internet messages are easy to misinterpret
+* When making follow-up comments, summarize the parts of the message to which you are responding
+* Avoid repeating what has already been said; needless repetition is ineffective communication
+* Cite appropriate references whenever using someone else's ideas, thoughts, or words

 ## Course Schedule